wp-plugins/offset-printing-calculator/readme.txt

 == Changelog ==

+= 1.1 =
+* A brutal bug solved which altered calculation on sideprint cases.
+Now working

 = 1.0 =
 * A more realistic dependence between price and the number of copies based on logarithmic curve
 * Improve validation mechanique to show errors over ajax and highlight offending inputbox to give strong clue about error source.